Live Streams during GradFest 2021

 Throughout graduation week, we will be bringing you inspiring alumni stories LIVE on @QUBCareers Instagram each day.

-International Business with French graduate Francesca Morelli will be LIVE on Instagram talking about her journey from Queen’s to start-up entrepreneur.
+International Business with French graduate Francesca Morelli streamed LIVE on Instagram talking about her journey from Queen’s to start-up entrepreneur.

-Founder of VAVA INFLUENCE, a social media marketing agency, she’ll be talking about how Degree Plus and Global Opportunities helped prepare her for the start-up world.
+Founder of VAVA INFLUENCE, a social media marketing agency, she talks about how Degree Plus and Global Opportunities helped prepare her for the start-up world.

 ‘Finding my confidence and bringing my true self to work’